VALUE ADDED FINANCE AUTHORITY MEMBERS

 Mark Gross-Vice Chairman

 Mark Gross is a fourth generation producer on his family's diversified crop and livestock farm located in Hutchinson County.
 The operation consists of corn, soybeans, wheat, alfalfa, grass hay, a cow/calf beef operation and custom spraying.
-In addition to farming Mr. Gross is a seed advisor for Golden Harvest Seeds and is the owner of the Seed Mill in Bridgewater.
+In addition to farming Mr. Gross is a seed advisor for Golden Harvest Seeds, serves on the Seed Advisor Executive Council for Syngenta, and is the owner of the Seed Mill in Bridgewater.

-Mr. Gross joined the South Dakota Corn Growers Association Board of Directors in January of 2007, was elected Vice-President in 2010, and has been serving as President since February 2012.
-Mr. Gross has been a member on the South Dakota Corn Utilization Council since 2009 and currently serves as Vice President.
-He previously served as president of the Bridgewater Farmers Union Coop, and serves as the Township Clerk.
-He was appointed to the Value Added Finance Authority in 2001.
+Mr. Gross is actively involved on the Board of Directors with the South Dakota Corn Growers Association and the South Dakota Corn Utilization Council.
+He has served as both Vice President and President of both organizations.
+He previously served as president of the Bridgewater Farmers Union Coop, and serves as the Pleasant Township Clerk.
+Mr. Gross was appointed to the Value Added Finance Authority board in 2001.

-Mr. Gross obtained his Bachelor of Arts degree in Business Administration from Augustana College and in his spare time, he enjoys spending time with his family, traveling, and playing trombone with the Sioux Empire Brass Society.
-Mark and his wife, Stacy, have four children: Kaylee, Alexis, Landon and Allison.
+Mr. Gross obtained his Bachelor of Arts degree in Business Administration from Augustana College and in his spare time, he enjoys spending time with his family and traveling.
+Mark and his wife, Stacy, reside in Sioux Falls with their four children: Kaylee, Alexis, Landon and Allison.

-Ms. Hendrickson increased the profile of angel investing in South Dakota.
-During her tenure as Executive Director of the Enterprise Institute, she developed an extensive angel network and started three formal angel funds.
-She was appointed by SD Governor Rounds to the Value Added Finance Authority in 2007.
-Marcia graduated from South Dakota State University, Brookings, SD, with a Bachelor of Science in Microbiology and is also a Certified Public Accountant.
+Ms. Hendrickson was appointed by SD Governor Rounds to the Value Added Finance Authority in 2007.
+Marcia graduated from South Dakota State University with a Bachelor of Science in Microbiology and is also a Certified Public Accountant.
+Marcia and her husband, Chuck, live outside of Chancellor, SD.
+They have 3 children, Ann, Katie, and Joe.

 Charles (Chuck) Jepson

 Chuck Jepson and his wife Ginger reside in Fort Pierre, SD.
-Over the past 15 years, Mr. Jepson has started several agriculture ventures including Harrold Grain Company, Hi-Plains Agronomy, and Global Harvest Birdfood of South Dakota.
-Mr. Jepson is currently CEO of Liberty Grain, a grain shuttle loading facility located between White Lake and Kimball South Dakota.
-As CEO, Mr. Jepson has an interest in the development of grain shuttle facilities that can offer South Dakota producers access to the Pacific Rim export market.
+Over the past 15 years, Mr. Jepson has started several agriculture ventures including Harrold Grain Company, HiPlains Agronomy, Global Harvest Birdfood of South Dakota, and Liberty Grain.
+Mr. Jepson is currently CEO of Harvesting Technology.
+His company markets proprietary, value added opportunities to the ethanol and biofuels industry.
 Mr. Jepson is also a member of Iron Horse, LLC which is currently developing several agricultural business models served by the Dakota Southern Railroad.

 Mr. Jepson grew up on the family farm near Tea, SD.
 He graduated from Lennox High in 1975 and University of Sioux Falls in 1979 with a degree in Economics.
 Chuck Jepson was appointed to the Value Added Finance Authority Board by Governor Daugaard in July 2011.